Basics

 Operations

-For both lines and rows, there are several operations with built-in support in Pnyx.
+For all categories, there are several operations with built-in support in Pnyx.
 For each operation, a corresponding interface

 is available.
 When choosing an interface to use, it is best to use the simplest interface that meets your needs, because there are